UoMResearchIT/r-tidyverse-digital-humanities/_episodes/07-data-structures-part2.md

 ~~~
 {: .error}

-We see that the `coat` variable is again coerced to a charater variable, owing to "unequal factor levels".
+We see that the `coat` variable is again coerced to a character variable, owing to "unequal factor levels".
 Because R cannot tell _how_ it should combine the two factors, the variable is converted to a character variable.

 There are two approaches to handling this issue.
 The safest, although more work, is to